Gas flare: Host communities demand release of N98bn penalty

 — 7th November 2017

-Oil producing communities, under the platform of Host Communities of Nigeria, Producing Oil and Gas (HOSCON), have called on the Federal Government to release the approved N98 billion gas flare penalty.
+Oil producIng and Host communities of Nigeria, Producing Oil and Gas (HOSCON), have called on the Federal Government to release the approved N98billion gas flare penalty.

-Addressing newsmen, in Abuja, on Tuesday, the National Chairman of HOSCON, Mr. Mike Emuh, said the release had been over-delayed.
+Addressing newsmen in Abuja, Tuesday, National Chairman of HOSCON, Mr. Mike Emuh, said the release had been over delayed.

-Explaining the exigency of the payment, Emuh said: “The host community ought to be paid as a result of industrial confusion, acidic rain and health hazards.
+Explaining the exigency of the payment, he stated: “The host community ought to be paid as a result of industrial confusion, acidic rain and health hazards.
 This is a gross misplacement of priority, the funds should be given to the host communities that suffered the pains of gas flaring in Nigeria”.

 He also urged the National Assembly, especially members from the Niger Delta region to ensure the passage of the Petroleum Industry Bill (PIB) before the end of the year, so that 13 per cent equity would be released to the host communities.